 Because willow bark contains salicin, people who are allergic or sensitive to salicylates (such as aspirin) should not use willow bark.
-Some researchers suggest that people with asthma, diabetes, gout, gastritis, hemophilia, and stomach ulcers should also avoid willow bark.
-If you have any of these conditions, take nonsteroidal anti-inflammatory drugs (NSAIDs) regularly, or blood-thinning medication, ask your health care provider before taking willow bark.
+Some researchers suggest that people with asthma, diabetes, gout, gastritis, hemophilia, stomach ulcers, or with kidney or liver issues should also avoid willow bark.
+If you have any of these conditions, or if you take nonsteroidal anti-inflammatory drugs (NSAIDs) or blood-thinning medication, ask your health care provider before taking willow bark.
 Children under the age of 16 should not take willow bark.

 Side effects tend to be mild.
 However, stomach upset, ulcers, nausea, vomiting, and stomach bleeding are potential side effects of all compounds containing salicylates.
 Overdoses of willow bark may cause skin rash, stomach inflammation/irritation, nausea, vomiting, kidney inflammation, and tinnitus (ringing in the ears).

 Salicylates are not recommended during pregnancy, so pregnant and breastfeeding women should not take willow bark.